Coordination Patterns

 • Consul: Session-based locks

-Warning: Distributed locks are complex.
-Consider using message queues or database constraints when possible.
+Distributed locks are complex and error-prone.
+Consider using message queues (only one consumer gets each message) or database constraints (unique indexes, optimistic locking) when possible.

 Consensus